 Our petroglyph represents the goddess.
 If you wonder how do I know that, the answer is simple – because of the presence of the other human figures underneath her legs and on the side, and also because of the characteristical “birth goddess” leg pose.

 The same pose, in the same context of childbirth, existed all over the world.
 We see it from the Paleolithic to the middle ages, but I will illustrate it here with one example from Neolithic China.
 I chose this image because, even though she doesn’t have seven heads, her head is in the shape of the same sun symbol.

 And now we can draw some really interesting conclusions.

-There are amazing parallels between Chicomecōātl and Virgo constellation: Chicomecōātl holds ears of corn in her hand and sits on the seven-headed serpent.
-Virgo holds the shafts of wheat and it is located right next to Hydra.
-The Sun shield simply represents the Sun passing through these constellations.
+There are striking parallels between Chicomecōātl and Virgo constellation: Chicomecōātl holds ears of corn in her hand and sits on the seven-headed serpent.
+Virgo has shafts of wheat, and it is located right next to Hydra.
+The Sun shield represents the Sun passing through these constellations.